The purpose of this glossary is to provide an accessible dictionary of housing-related terms that may be used throughout the HPP process and plan.

-M.G.L.
+M.GL.
 Ch.
 40R, § 1-14, provides for “Smart Growth” overlay districts with increased densities for residential development and multifamily housing by right (subject to site plan review).
-At least 25% of the units in a Chapter 40R district have to be affordable to low- or moderate-income people.
+At least 25% of the units in a Chapter 40R district have to be Affordable Housing for low- or moderate-income households.
 Municipalities that adopt a 40R Smart Growth Overlay District (SGOD) can receive $10,000 to $600,000 in State funding, as well as $3,000 for every new housing unit created in the district.
 Communities can also receive State assistance with writing 40R zoning and adopting design standards.
-Additional funding for increased school enrollment can be accessed through Chapter 40S.
+Additional funding to address any increases in school enrollment that result from adoption of the SGOD can be accessed through Chapter 40S.

 M.G.L.
 Ch.
 40S, § 1-4, provides funding to municipalities that establish a 40R district to cover the costs of educating any school-age children who move into such districts.

-M.G.L.
+M.GL.
 Ch.
-44B, § 1-17, allows communities to establish a Community Preservation Fund for open space, historic preservation, and affordable housing by imposing a surcharge of up to 3% on local property tax bills.
-The State provides a partial match from the Community Preservation Trust Fund, generated from Registry of Deeds fees.
+44B, § 1-17, allows communities to establish a Community Preservation Fund for open space, historic preservation, and Affordable Housing by imposing a surcharge of up to 3% on local property tax bills.
+Certain households can be exempted from this surcharge, including income-eligible households.
+The State provides a partial match to these local funds from the Community Preservation Trust Fund, generated from Registry of Deeds fees.

 The permit authorized by Chapter 40B for Affordable Housing development.